matplotlib/matplotlib/doc/users/project/code_of_conduct.rst

 .. code_of_conduct

 ====================================
-Contributor Covenant Code of Conduct
+Contributor covenant code of conduct
 ====================================

-Our Pledge
+Our pledge
 ==========

 We as members, contributors, and leaders pledge to make participation in our